nidhimurlidhar/Trafic/README.md

 ```
 --number_points (Number of points to use for the sampling.
 Default: 50)
 --number_landmarks (Number of landmarks to use.
 Default: 32)
---use_landmarks (Whether to use the landmarks in the features.
-Default: True)
+--no_landmarks (Don't add the landmarks to the features)
---use_curvature (Whether to use curvature in the features.
-Default: True)
+--no_curvature (Don't add curvature to the features)
---use_torsion (Whether to use torsion in the features.
-Default: True)
+--no_torsion (Don't add torsion to the features)
 ```
 ###### Output parameters:
 ```